 Standards for telehealth proliferate.
 Telehealth is a means of delivering healthcare across many different clinical settings.
-One set of standards or guidelines cannot cover all of these in detail, therefore ACRRM has chosen to establish a framework which relevant craft groups or clinical disciplines in Australia can use to develop profession and health- organisation specific telehealth guidelines.
-This approach was endorsed by the ACRRM Telehealth Advisory Committee (ATHAC) which includes representatives from medical specialist and nursing colleges and organisations, peak Aboriginal health organisations, consumer organisations, the National Rural Health Alliance, the Rural Doctors Association of Australia, Standards Australia, the Australasian Telehealth Society, and the Royal Flying Doctor Service.
+One set of standards or guidelines cannot cover all of these in detail, therefore ACRRM has chosen to establish a framework which relevant craft groups or clinical disciplines in Australia can use to develop profession and health-organisation specific telehealth guidelines.
+This approach was endorsed by the ACRRM Telehealth Advisory Committee (ATHAC) which includes representatives from medical specialist and nursing colleges and organisations, peak Aboriginal health organisations, consumer organisations, the National Rural Health Alliance, the Rural Doctors Association of Australia, Standards Australia, the Australasian Telehealth Society and the Royal Flying Doctor Service.

 The ATHAC Telehealth Standards Framework provides the architecture for telehealth guideline development.
-ACRRM has partnered with the National Aboriginal Community Controlled Health Organisation, the Royal Australasian College of Surgeons and the Royal Australasian College of Physicians to apply this Standards Framework in the development of their specific telehealth guidelines.
+ACRRM has applied this framework to develop guidelines for general practice (with an emphasis on rural and remote context), and partnered with the National Aboriginal Community Controlled Health Organisation, the Royal Australasian College of Surgeons and the Royal Australasian College of Physicians to apply this Standards Framework in the development of their specific telehealth quidelines and education.

-The ATHAC Telehealth Standards Framework also forms the basis for the organisation of content and resources for the online telehealth modules developed by ACRRM for telehealth clinicians including; GPs, staff working in Aboriginal community controlled health services, rural generalists, surgeons and physicians.
+The ATHAC Telehealth Standards Framework forms the basis for the organisation of content and resources for the online telehealth modules developed by ACRRM for telehealth clinicians including; GPs, staff working in Aboriginal community controlled health services, rural generalists, surgeons and physicians.
 These modules are hosted on ACRRMs online tele-education platform 'Rural and Remote Medical Education Online'.